 - The annual Renewal Program for firms, their branches, and representatives begins in November each year.

-- Personalized Renewal Statements that outline the fees your firm owes will appear, online, in IARD.
+- Renewal Statements for fees your firm owes will appear in E-Bill.

 - Visit the Renewal Program Web page for more information.